SatoshiumAI/.github/announcements.md

 ---

+### July 30, 2025
+**🏛️ U.S. Government Releases Digital Asset Strategy Report** —
+The White House issued its long-awaited digital assets report under Executive Order 14178, outlining regulatory pathways and acknowledging Bitcoin's role as a long-term sovereign-grade asset.
+The Satoshium project will incorporate insights from the report into upcoming trust and governance modules.

+---

+### July 28, 2025
+**🧠 Music Video #3 Released: Rise of the Signal** — Published third Satoshium music video, focusing on decentralized AI agents governed by protocol.
+Visual scenes, lyrics, and symbolic direction were shaped to reflect the transition from black-box AI to cryptographic transparency.
+YouTube debut: [Rise of the Signal](https://youtu.be/ZiM4jTuXbfI).

+---

 ### July 29, 2025
 **🗃️ July Documentation Sprint Complete** — All Markdown files across the Satoshium project underwent a comprehensive July documentation and formatting sprint.
 This included structure improvements, style consistency, trust-bound value embedding, and emoji-enhanced readability across more than a dozen repositories.